 Glencore shareholders back Xstrata takeover

-LONDON (Reuters) - Shareholders in commodity trader Glencore (GLEN.L) voted overwhelmingly on Tuesday in favor of its long-awaited $31 billion takeover of miner Xstrata XTA.L.
+LONDON Nov 20 (Reuters) - Shareholders in commodity trader Glencore voted overwhelmingly on Tuesday in favour of its long-awaited $31 billion takeover of miner Xstrata.

 Glencore, which is controlled by its management team and is already Xstrata's largest shareholder, has offered 3.05 new shares for every Xstrata share which it does not already own.